burlachenkok/exploring-python3/python3-note.md

 ```python
 from my_module import *
 ```

 It imports all symbols from the module into the current module global namespace, except variables and functions whose names are started with an underscore `_`.

-A module typically contains function and class definitions.
+A module typically contains functions and class definitions.
 But also, it can contain executable statements.
 These statements are intended to initialize the module.
 They are executed only the first time the module name is encountered in an import statement.

 If the module name is followed by [as](https://docs.python.org/3/reference/simple_stmts.html#the-import-statement), then the name following [as](https://docs.python.org/3/reference/simple_stmts.html#the-import-statement) is bound directly to the imported module.
 Example: